Best Practices in Derivative Trading: 7 Tips You Didn’t Know

 Create a Winning Mindset

 Trading is not just about knowing how to predict the markets; it’s also about understanding how to control your emotions.
-Some of the common traps traders at all levels of experience fall into include the following:
+Some of the common traps traders at all levels of experience fall into include:

 - FOMO – fear of missing out.
 Seeing a trend that everyone is on and jumping in without having analysed the markets or checked in with your trading plan.

-- Holding onto your losing trade for too long, or even worse, increasing your margin to avoid being stopped.
-It’s ok to accept some trading losses; the key is to minimise your losses.
+- Holding onto your losing trade for too long, or even worse, increasing your margin to avoid being stopped out.
+It’s ok to accept some trading losses, the key is to minimise your losses.

 - Letting fear take hold and missing out on potential opportunities.
-You’ve had a run of bad trades, and you’re hesitant to enter the markets again.
-Taking the time to relook where you went wrong is a great way to learn further from first-hand experience.
+You’ve had a run of bad trades and you’re hesitant to enter the markets again.
+Taking the time to relook at where you went wrong is a great way to learn further from a first-hand experience.
 You can always jump back in when you’re ready.

-- If you’re new to trading, consider starting with lower leverage and increasing as you gain confidence.
+- If you’re new to trading, consider starting off with lower leverage amounts and increasing as you gain confidence.

 Learn the terms

-Underlying instrument– The underlying instrument is the financial instrument that a derivative instrument derives its price from.
+Underlying instrument– The underlying instrument is the financial instrument that a derivative instrument derives its price.